Home » Tools » Power Tools » Saws » The Best Band Saws For Woodworking

 What is the best bandsaw for woodworking?

 Most woodworkers prefer a floor-based bandsaw with a larger table than is generally available on a benchtop bandsaw.
-Because bandsaws can be used to re-cut lumber that is as thin as 1/2″ thick a high quality saw with accurate fence and larger table will often come in handy.
+Because bandsaws can be used to re-cut lumber as thin as 1/2″ thick, a high-quality saw with an accurate fence and a larger table will often come in handy.

 Can a bandsaw cut metal?

-Vertical bandsaws were specifically built to cut metal and use a design similar to their woodworking counterparts.
-Much like a horizontal saw, these saws use high quality carbide to cut material and allow for cutting corners, curves or just about any straight cut you can fit onto the table.
+Vertical bandsaws were explicitly built to cut metal and use a design similar to their woodworking counterparts.
+Much like a horizontal saw, these saws use high-quality carbide to cut material, allowing for cutting corners, curves, or just about any straight cut you can fit onto the table.

 How much does a bandsaw cost?

-A high quality bandsaw will start at $500 for a benchtop unit and $1200 for a floor model.
-While there are cheaper options, the best bandsaws have high quality fences, ball bearing guides and proven designs that allow for proper blade adjustment for precise cuts.
+A high-quality bandsaw costs $500 for a benchtop unit and $1200 for a floor model.
+While cheaper options exist, the best bandsaws have high-quality fences, ball-bearing guides, and proven designs that allow for proper blade adjustment for precise cuts.

 Summary

-While there are many types of band saws, the best band saw for your shop is usually a decision on cut capacity and budget.
-Like most woodworking tools, the adage “buy once, cry once” is important with this tool to avoid going cheap and having to upgrade later.
+While there are many band saws, the best band saw for your shop is usually a cut capacity and budget decision.
+Like most woodworking tools, the adage “buy once, cry once” is necessary with this tool to avoid going cheap and having to upgrade later.

 • About the Author